 As an UX manager you are your UX teams first and last line of defense.
 Corporate bureaucracy by its nature will be intimidating for the UX team members.
 UX tends to step on toes of most departments in case of IT companies.
 Visual design, front-end developers, SEO, marketing, content… The main responsibility of the UX manager is to involve those departments, usually through a few key employees in the UX process, but also the team members will have to work closely with members from other departments.
 And then there are senior managers, directors and other legendary beasts.
 While you are not expected to pick a fight with all those, if you defend your team it will boost morale and increase productivity and confidence.

 Over-promising managers are common even among those who lead search engine optimization teams (with all the facts supplied by Google they get caught quite soon).
-One might think that it’s a lot easier to get away with over-promising in UX than in software development or SEO.
+One might think that it’s a lot easier to get away with over-promising in UX than in software development or SEO (get the citation audit and cleanup service to makes things work easier for you).
 While it is tempting to make stakeholders happy at the very beginning of the UX project, it will destroy your reputation in the long run.
 I suggest knowing the abilities of your team and if not sure promise a little less, and leave some breathing space for your team.
 Make sure you don’t systematically under-promise in hope of over-delivering and pose as a hero.
 Your boss is a wise person (otherwise he or she would have not employed you) so don’t assume you can fool him/her with the over-delivering charade.